Entangle-Protocol/udf-examples/examples/push-consumer-solana/README.md

 # Solana.
-Sample client for fetching data via PUSH MODEL
+Sample client for fetching data via the PUSH model

 This project includes a sample script that interacts with the udf_solana program to retrieve the latest price of "NGL/USD."